PRARTHAN29/Hospital-Analysis/README.md

 ## 🎯 Goal
 => To provide insights on doctor performance, patient recovery, and department efficiency, supporting improved decision-making and operational management in healthcare facilities.To provide insights on **doctor performance, patient recovery, and department efficiency**, supporting improved decision-making and operational management in healthcare facilities.

+## Insight
+     => Approximately 40% of patients are not covered by insurance, indicating a significant gap in healthcare financial coverage.
+     => Nearly 50% of patients remain unrecovered during the observed period, suggesting challenges in treatment outcomes or recovery time.
+     => More than 25% of patients require cardiology consultation, highlighting a higher prevalence of cardiac-related health issues.